Afghan Hospital Attackers came To Kill Mothers: MSF - UrduPoint

 Afghan Hospital Attackers 'came To Kill Mothers': MSF

-Gunmen who stormed a hospital in the Afghan capital this week had come to "kill the mothers" at the maternity ward, medical charity Doctors Without Borders has said
+Gunmen who stormed a hospital in the Afghan capital this week had come to "kill the mothers," a medical charity said, as survivors expressed shock and horror at the gruesome attack

-Kabul, (APP - UrduPoint / Pakistan Point News - 15th May, 2020 ) :Gunmen who stormed a hospital in the Afghan capital this week had come to "kill the mothers" at the maternity ward, medical charity Doctors Without Borders has said.
+Kabul, (APP - UrduPoint / Pakistan Point News - 15th May, 2020 ) :Gunmen who stormed a hospital in the Afghan capital this week had come to "kill the mothers," a medical charity said, as survivors expressed shock and horror at the gruesome attack.

-At least 24 people were killed -- including newborns, mothers and nurses -- when three armed men rampaged through the maternity ward of the hospital in Kabul on Tuesday, in an attack that sparked international outrage.
+At least 24 people were killed -- including newborns, mothers and nurses -- when three armed men rampaged through the maternity ward of the Barchi National Hospital in Kabul on Tuesday, in an attack that sparked international outrage.

 The United States later said the deadly assault was carried out by the Islamic State group.